entonio/RadioTaboleta/README.md

 Clicking the song name will save it to an SQLite database file if specified in the configuration.
 A value `$HOME` in the path will be replaced by the user's home directory.

+The configuration Stations field can be used to specify a link to download the radio stations file from.
+If it doesn't work for some reason, the local file is used.

 The word _taboleta_ vaguely refers to the informal config file format used, and it's written precisely as intended.

 Settings.taboleta